harizonelopez/Django-blog-post/README.md

 ### Creating a New Post

-1. Click on the "New Post" link on the homepage.
+1. Click on the "new post" link on the homepage.
 2. Fill in the form and submit to create a new post.

 ### Editing a Post

 1. On the homepage, click the "Edit" icon below the post you want to edit.
-2. Update the post information and submit the form to save changes.
+2. Update the post information and submit the form to save the changes.

 ### Deleting a Post